Are you having trouble understanding men and

-You are not alone.
+You are not alone wondering why “He texts me everyday so why doesn’t he ask me out?”
 This is such a constant problem for single women of any age.
 I just got this email from a woman who is confused by the mixed signals she’s getting from a guy she had one date with.
 Maybe this has happened to you?

 Since then he texted me every three days.
-First he said he hoped he had time to see me at the weekend, so I thought he would call.
-At the weekend he texted me after 6pm on Saturday and said he was with a friend, but wished he knew I was free.
+First he said he hoped he had time to see me on the weekend, so I thought he would call.
+At the weekend he texted me after 6 pm on Saturday and said he was with a friend, but wished he knew I was free.
 Three days later he texted he would like to spend time with me this weekend.
 I replied I would be free.
-On Saturday, he texted me about 8:50pm and asked me how my day was.
+On Saturday, he texted me about 8:50 pm and asked me how my day was.
 I texted back it was fine and he replied he spent the day painting for a friend.

 Is he playing with me?
 Why does he hint he wants to ask me out, then does not??
 Please help me with understanding men.